nyxnor/onionjuggler/docs/CONTRIBUTING.md

 ### Commands

-It must be POSIX compliant.
-The [Shellcheck Code 2039](https://github.com/koalaman/shellcheck/wiki/SC2039) must not be ignored.
+It must be POSIX compliant (the [Shellcheck Code 2039](https://github.com/koalaman/shellcheck/wiki/SC2039) can't be ignored).
 Commands used by OnionService must follow the [Shell & Utilities: Detailed Toc](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/contents.html), read the POSIX-compliant commands manuals.

-Currentyl there are many command used and there has been a constant development to use less commands.
+Currently there are many command used and there has been a constant development to use less commands.

 Commands used by this project: